 Children by the age of two are increasingly aware that they are their own individual person.
-For the first time, they are realizing they can do some things without the assistance of an adult.
+For the first time, your 2-year-old is realizing they can do some things without the assistance of an adult.
 They also are experiencing many feelings and are just beginning to understand how to express those feelings.

 They will naturally test limits and break rules.
 This is a normal part of their development and necessary for their learning.